jpe90/clp/README.md

 $ clp [-t FILETYPE] filename
 ```

+clp will determine how to highlight the file by its extension, but you can
+override this behavior with the `-t` flag.

 ## Motivation

 clp runs faster than other command line syntax highlighting programs.
 When used